softlab-ntua/bencherl/bench/README.md

 * `SLAVE_NODES`

 This file may also set the following variables:
-* `EXTRA_CODE_PATH`, which points to a directory that contains more BEAM files that are necessary for the execution of the benchmark
+* `EXTRA_CODE_PATH`, which points to a directory that contains more BEAM files that are necessary for the execution of the benchmark;
-* `EXTRA_ERL_ARGS`, which contains more command-line arguments to pass to the `erl` program
+* `EXTRA_ERL_ARGS`, which contains more command-line arguments to pass to the `erl` program.